dhaval491/Path-Planning-for-Autonomous-food-delivery-drones/README.md

 2) Polygons from kml

--> Gives the polygon variable that can be stored as pickle or directly imported to scrubbing script -> Source for this program is a kml text file in which  polygons(lat-lon) of no-fly zones are given under attributes 'Coordinates'
+-> Gives the polygon variable that can be stored as pickle or directly imported to scrubbing script -> Source for this program is a kml map(text) file in which  polygons(lat-lon) of no-fly zones are given under attributes 'Coordinates'

 3) Scrubbing